nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Note:** <br>

-Application status can only be any one from the following: <br>
+Application status can only be any one from the following:

   - received
   - processing
   - accepted